e-lab/torch-toolbox/Video-decoder/README.md

 - error code (0=ok, -6=SSL/TLS support not compiled in, -7=certificate file not found)

-## postfile

-Post a file to a server

-Parameters:

-- url where to post
-- path to the file to post
-- filename as passed to the server
-- username
-- password (username will be sent in the HTTP Basic authorization field if password is missing)
-- device

-Returns:

-- error code (if positive, it's a HTTP result code, if negative it'a library return code, 0=success)
-- error code in string format, if negative
-- contents returned by the server or everything returned by the server if error code != 0

 ## loglevel

 Set the logging level of the library